2.2 - Organisational boundary

 🌐 English versionarrow-up-right of this image.

-Within the framework of a Bilan Carbone® and regardless of the maturity level aimed, 100% of the equipment and facilities over which the organisation exercises an operational controlmust be included in the organisational boundary, that is to say which it operates and uses.
+As part of a Bilan Carbone® and regardless of the (Advanced level) covers the majority of CSRD ESRS E1.
+Bilan Carbone® results are usable within these initiatives. targeted, 100% of the equipment and facilities over which the organisation exercises operational controlmust be included in the organisational boundary, that is, which it operates and uses.
 Any other choice shall be justified.

 🔎 To express the Bilan Carbone® with an "analytical" reading, in coherence with the analytical carbon accounting, the organisational boundary considers or defines the analytical dimensions of the organisation.